-For many in the northern hemisphere, January can be solum month, the excited buzz of Christmas reached its crescendo and now all that lies ahead, is three months of cold weather.
+For many in the northern hemisphere, January can be solum month, the exciting buzz of Christmas reached its crescendo and now all that lies ahead is three months of cold weather.
 Sure, we could hit the slopes and go snowboarding, but it’s expensive and generally only lasts a week.
 The nights are dark, the mornings are dark, hell, in the UK even the afternoons are dark.
 I don’t know if January is a common month for suicide but it wouldn’t surprise me.
 With this dark thought in mind, I think it’s time to talk about the happiest games on the Xbox One.
-With the upcoming release of We Happy Few lets start there.
+With the recent release of We Happy Few let’s start there.

 We Happy Few

-This might not be a happy game pre se but the concept is still pretty intriguing.
-Set in an alternative 1960’s England, residents walk around with white painted faces all drugged up on ‘Joy’, a drug that keeps the populace under control.
-You play a ‘Downer’, one of a small splinter group who have refused to take the drug.
-However, the warped, crazy looking inhabitants do not take kindly to downers and you must pretend to be happy in order to scavenge for supplies and complete missions.
+This might not be a happy game per se but the concept is still pretty intriguing.
+Set in an alternative 1960s England, residents walk around with white-painted faces all drugged up on ‘Joy’, a drug that keeps the populace under control.
+You play a ‘Downer’, one of a small splinter group who has refused to take the drug.
+However, the warped, crazy-looking inhabitants do not take kindly to downers and you must pretend to be happy in order to scavenge for supplies and complete missions.
 So if you are not happy in real life then this might give you some pointers on how to at least act it.

-When a happy looking unicorn is training you to fire balls in the air to clear a stage, it’s hard not to smile.
+When a happy-looking unicorn is training you to fireballs in the air to clear a stage, it’s hard not to smile.
 The colours are bright and the game is bursting with positive energy.
-Tension comes when there is only one block left and once said block it hit, the ensuing celebration is well worth it.
+The tension comes when there is only one block left and once said block is hit, the ensuing celebration is well worth it.
 The game can be both simple and challenging depending on your goal and progression is simple and rewarding.

 Just Dance (Any)

 The clue is in the title on this one.
 Whilst the game itself is not very happy.
-The frantic multiplayer action and over the top melee combat is enough to work out your stress.
+The frantic multiplayer action and over-the-top melee combat are enough to work out your stress.
 The graphics are cute and colourful and the best is best enjoyed with friends so if you can get a team together it will surely cheer you up.

 Super Toy Cars